Jinheung of Silla

 He followed King Beopheung (r.
 514–540) and was followed by King Jinji (r.
 576–579).
 Jinheung was the nephew / grandson of King Beopheung.
-King Jinheung was one of the greatest kings of Silla, and was responsible for expanding Silla territory immensely.
+Jinheung of Silla was one of the greatest kings of Silla, and was responsible for expanding Silla territory immensely.
 He and King Seong 26th king of Baekje, struggled with each other over the Han River valley.
 Jinheung won this struggle and expanded Silla's territory immensely.

 Rise to the throne

-King Jinheung of Silla rose to the throne at a young age when his predecessor and paternal uncle / maternal grandfather, Beopheung, died.
+Jinheung of Silla rose to the throne at a young age when his predecessor and paternal uncle / maternal grandfather, Beopheung, died.
 Since he was too young to rule a kingdom at the time, his mother Queen Jiso acted as regent.
 When he became of age, he began to rule independently.
 One of his first acts as true king of Silla was to appoint a man named Kim Isabu as Head of Military Affairs, which occurred in 541.
 Jinheung adopted a policy of peace with the neighbouring kingdom of Baekje Kingdom.
 In 551, he allied with Baekje so that he could attack the northern Korean kingdom of Goguryeo.
 The result of this allied attack on Goguryeo was the conquest of the Han river estuary.
 The kingdoms of Baekje and Silla agreed on splitting the conquered territory equally between themselves.